davidjbeveridge/mocha_grunt_requirejs/mocha_grunt_requirejs.markdown

 ### Jasmine to Chai Converstion ###

-Next I had to change all the tests to use the [Chai DSL][chaijs] instead of Jasmine's expectations.
+Next I had to change all the tests to use the [Chai DSL][chai] instead of Jasmine's expectations.
 I decided to use Chai's [expect API][chaiexpect], since it's the closes to Jasmine's, and entails the least amount of work.